-Workgroup members who have questions or concerns about their compensation eligibility, timeliness of payments, or about any of the information in this document are encouraged to contact the Washington State Office of Equity for support.
+Workgroup members who have questions or concerns about their compensation eligibility, timeliness of payments, or about any of the information in this document are encouraged to contact the Washington State EQUITY for support.
 Email: LivedExperience@equity.wa.gov.

 Recipient Tax Reporting Requirements